 22 Jul 1813 departed Halifax on a cruise.

-Falmouth Sep 18 1814 Princess Mary packet reports that she left the Acasta at Halifax when she sailed.
+18 Sep 1814 Princess Mary packet at Falmouth reports that she left the Acasta at Halifax when she departed.

 Beginning of December, 1814 Newcastle, Acasta, and Arab stationed in Boston bay.